gsoft-inc/sg-orbit/README.md

 Releasing the website includes a few steps:

-1. Build the docz into a static web app
+1. Build docz into a static web app
 2. Deploy the static web app to Netlify

-Before you release, make sure you have access to the GSoft Netlify team and to the **sg-orbit** site.
+Before you release, make sure you have access to the GSoft Netlify team and the **sg-orbit** site.

-You can release the website on the staging or production environment.
+You can release the website on a staging or production environment.

 #### Staging

-To release on the staging environment, open a terminal at the root of the workspace and execute the following:
+To release on the staging environment, open a terminal at the root of the workspace and execute the following command:

 ```bash
 yarn release:website